TRIUMPH CAFE RACER SIDECAR – THE “CBCR”

 The final piece of the puzzle was the intricate sidecar alignment and having read through a few manuals on geometry and functionality, I figured I needed some niche advice by those who had done it before me to get it right; they didn’t disappoint.
 The answer was to set up some straight edges and calculate three key running factors – the tow in, lean out and axle lead.
 It took me a few rounds of fine tuning but eventually I’d created a Cold Brew Café Racer that’s easy to ride with plenty of performance under throttle and a crackling deep note.

 Slipping on the Hedon Herione Racer and heading out on the bike without the sidecar is an ultimate experience to enjoy.
 The suspension mods, fat rubber, dyno tuning, bellowing 2-1 exhaust and racer-like rider position all combine to create a single seat café racer that’ll smash bugs on your visor at speed; the power curve begging to be tested from top to bottom.
 Due to the quite weighty sidecar mounts, the bike alone isn’t the nimblest performer but that’s not to say you can’t have the time of your life leaning into some nice mountain corners with torquey power on tap at a slight twist of the wrist.
 It’s easy to see why these bikes are just so damn popular worldwide and I’m stoked to have had the chance to build this project for two clients that dared to innovate through the local industry of custom bike building.
-The Cafe Racer Sidecar outfit will take pride of Place on the Surfers paradise esplanade outside Sandbar.
+The Triumph Cafe Racer Sidecar outfit will take pride of Place on the Surfers paradise esplanade outside Sandbar.
 Serving up Vittoria Cold Brew Coffee to the masses from what will undoubtedbly become known as the legendary Cold Brew Café Racer.